-Morenci and Powers North Central advanced to the MHSAA Class D Boys Basketball Final with Semifinal wins Thursday at the Breslin Center.
+Pittsford and St. Ignace advanced to Saturday's MHSAA Class D Final with Semifinal wins Thursday at the Breslin Center.

-Click below for highlights from all four teams that took the court.
+Click below for highlights from both games and all four teams that took the floor.

 Watch the entire game and order DVDs by Clicking Here.